 While in Treatment at Poundmaker’s Lodge Treatment Centres

 Poundmakers Lodge has a document on what to bring and what not to bring to treatment, please take the time to read prior to entering treatment.
 It is sent out with your acceptance letter or available on our website under the Application Forms tab.
 If you are currently taking any medication, please see the restricted medication policy which is attached to the application.
-For both the 42 day and 90 day programs, visiting hours are from 1:00pm-4:00pm on Sundays.
-For the first 3 weeks, clients will have visiting hours every Sunday at the Lodge.
-After these first 3 weeks, clients will have an opportunity to earn a Sunday pass to leave the facility from 9:00am-9:00pm.
+For both the 42 day and 90 day programs, clients are supported with virtual family visits or telephone calls the first two Sunday’s they are in treatment.
+After these two weeks clients will have an opportunity to earn a Sunday pass to leave the facility from 9:00am-8:00pm.
 Please be advised, Poundmaker’s Lodge has recently instituted a no razor policy.
 The substitutes that are allowed are hair removal products or electric razors.

 Treatment cycle: 90 days for the Young Adult Treatment Program and 42 days for Adult Residential Treatment Program.

 - Aftercare Issues and Insights